Jimbles/KHU-UCL-EIT/README.md

 #SOFTWARE

-Software used in UCL group for making life a bit easier using the KHU Mk2.5 EIT system
+Software used in UCL group for making life a bit easier using the KHU Mk2.5 EIT system!

 ## Load_data